sluoo/expense-tracker/README.md

 # 🧾 Expense Tracker (Python, SQLite, CLI)

-This is a simple expense tracker built with Python using Object-Oriented Programming (OOP) principles.
+This is a simple expense tracker built with Python.
 It stores expenses in a local SQLite database and lets you add and list expenses from the command line.

 ---